This German Shepherd got a hero's goodbye when he finally succumbed to his illness.

 "Bodza was a goofy and gentle dog," Smith said.
 "We had horse stables directly beside our obedience yard and when [the horses] were out, no obedience was going to be done.
 He'd run the fence line continuously."

 In 2016, Bodza was diagnosed with degenerative myelopathy, a disease that affects the spine.

 "His hind limbs lost their use and he could barely stand up anymore, much less walk," Smith said.
 "He couldn't handle the stress on his body and using the restroom was a task."

 In early March, Smith took Bodza to a clinic in El Paso, Texas, where he currently works as a military dog handler.
-He was met there with other soldiers who had worked with the loyal K9.
+He was met there with other soldiers and airmen who had worked with the loyal K9.
 It was time to put Bodza down.

 "I was holding Bodza as he passed," Smith said.
 "It was a rush of so many things.
 It was just overwhelming."

 "He had a smile on his face when he was getting put to sleep."

 The airmen thought it was only appropriate to give Bodza a true hero's goodbye and requested that the dog's body be draped with an American Flag.